Random Test Generation (RTG) Rationale

 set.
 More formally, for n input sets it computes

-X_1 x ... x X_n = {(x_1, ..., x_n) | x_i \in X_i for i \in {1, ..., n}}
+X_1 x ... x X_n = {(x_1, ..., x_n) | x_i \in X_i for i \in {1, ..., n}}.

-At least one input set has to be provided (i.e., n > 0
+At least one input set has to be provided (i.e., n > 0).

 For example, given two sets A and B with elements

-A = {a0, a1}, B = {b0, b1}
+A = {a0, a1}, B = {b0, b1} the result set R will be

-R = {(a0, b0), (a0, b1), (a1, b0), (a1, b1)}
+R = {(a0, b0), (a0, b1), (a1, b0), (a1, b1)}.

 Note that an RTG set does not provide any guarantees about the order of elements an can thus not be iterated over or indexed into, however, a random element can be selected and subtracted from the set until it is empty.
 This procedure is determinstic and will yield the same sequence of elements for a fixed seed and RTG version.
 If more guarantees about the order of elements is necessary, use arrays instead (and compute the cartesian product manually using nested loops).